core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 A Deterministic Request *can* be sent to a CoAP group, e.g., over UDP and IP multicast {{I-D.ietf-core-groupcomm-bis}}, thus targeting multiple servers at once.

 To simplify key derivation, such a Deterministic Request is still created in the same way as a one-to-one request and still protected with the pairwise mode of Group OSCORE, as defined in {{sssec-use-deterministic-requests-client-req}}.
+Note that this deviates from {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, since the Deterministic Request in this case is indeed intended to multiple recipients, but yet it is protected with the pairwise mode.

 \[ Note: If it was protected with the group mode, the request hash would need to be fed into a group key derivation just for this corner case.
 Furthermore, there would need to be a signature in spite of no authentication credential (and public key included therein) associated with the Deterministic Client. \]